The Tuesday Drownings

 She swam hard now, her breaths ragged, her lungs straining.
 The beach loomed distant but visible, a strip of safety she focused on with all her might.
 Her muscles burned, but she couldn’t slow down—not with him behind her.

-She glanced back.
+She snapped her head back.
 He wasn’t there.

 Her breath snagged in her throat, shallow and uneven.
 She twisted in place, her eyes darting between the waterline and horizon.
 Nothing.